jbwolfe/awesome-django/README.md

 * [django-picklefield](https://github.com/gintas/django-picklefield/) - A pickled object field for Django
 * [django-image-tools](https://github.com/bonsaistudio/django-image-tools/) - A package to handle images in Django.
 * [django-imagekit](https://github.com/matthewwithanm/django-imagekit/) - Automated image processing for Django.

+## Models
+*Basically Django supports MVT or MVC type things where models does the important role in Django.
+It shows the database table contains which type of data like String, Int, etc.
+After design model we have to add this model in admin.py.Then just migrate the web app .

 ## Forms
 * [django-crispy-forms](https://github.com/maraujop/django-crispy-forms/) - The best way to have DRY Django forms.
 The app provides a tag and filter that lets you quickly render forms in a div format while providing an enormous amount of capability to configure and control the rendered HTML.